Kian1369/Natural-Language-Processing-with-Classification-and-Vector-Spaces/README.md

-## Instructors
+## About the Course and Instructors:

-This specialization is crafted and instructed by renowned experts in NLP, machine learning, and deep learning:
+This NLP specialization is authorized by **DeepLearning.AI and offered through Coursera**.
+It is crafted and instructed by renowned experts in NLP, machine learning, and deep learning:

 - **Younes Bensouda Mourri**: AI Instructor at Stanford University, co-creator of the Deep Learning Specialization.
 - **Łukasz Kaiser**: Staff Research Scientist at Google Brain, co-author of TensorFlow, and contributor to Tensor2Tensor, Trax libraries, and the Transformer paper.